Gratheon/weather/README.md

-# gratheon.com weather backend service
+# gratheon / weather
-Proxies request to third party weather service (open-meteo.com) and reports results in graphql format for frontend to consume
+Backend proxy service that makes request to third party weather service (open-meteo.com) and reports results in graphql format for frontend to consume

 ## Development
 ```